padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 ## Hazelcast Jet Performance Observations

 1. Connecting Management Center (MC) to Hazelcast cluster spawns an extremely large number of threads.
 It is typical to see 450-780 threads with MC vs. 120-128 threads without MC.
 1. Hazelcast members use excessive CPUs at idle.
 It is typical for each member to consume 15-25% of CPU with a Python job submitted without having any activities.
-For our demo, no activities means that the simulator was not publishing real-time data during the idle time.
-This means the Python function in the Jet pipeline is never invoked at idle.
+For our demo, no activities means no real-time data published by the simulator.
 1. Canceling all jobs brings each member's CPU down to 0.2% as expected.
 The high number of threads, on the other hand, remains the same with MC still running.
-1. Stopping MC immediately brings down the number of threads to 120-128 threads with a single Python job running and 103-113 threads without any job running.
+1. Stopping MC immediately brings down the number of threads to 120-128 threads with a single Python job running and 103-113 threads with all the jobs canceled.

 ---